GavinFrazar/teleport-challenge/design.md

 ## Library

 The library will provide a JobCoordinator structure.
 The JobCoordinator will keep records of jobs by `job id`: status, output, command, args, dir, envs.
-JobCoordinator will hand out `job id`, from a simple integer counter, as jobs are started.
+JobCoordinator will hand out `job id` as jobs are started.
 It will also provide the following thread-safe functionality:
   * Start Job - spawns a process to run the job on the host.
     * Input: `command`, `args`, `directory`, `envs`
     * Output `job id`
-      * NOTE: `job id` will be a simple uint64 number starting from 0 and incrementing as jobs are started.
-A real implementation would use a real UUID.
-This would especially matter if we scaled this to a distributed job service.
-For now, the counter will just be an int behind a mutex.
+      * NOTE: `job id` will be a proper randomized UUID.
     * Error When: Job fails to start for any reason: command not found, directory not found, etc.
       * NOTE: if a command exits with an error, maybe because of bad usage like `touch` - that does not return error from this function.
 The command still spawns, it just exits with an error code immediately.
   * Stop Job - stops a given job.